olamide203/hyoka/README.md

 - Precision and rounding mode can be configured
 ## Installation

-MathExpression can be used in both node.js and in the browser.
+This library can be used in both node.js and in the browser.

 Using [npm](https://www.npmjs.com/package/@olamide203/hyoka):